Cubs vs. Phillies: Betting Trends, Records ATS, Home/Road Splits

 Cubs vs. Phillies: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Nico Hoerner will lead the Chicago Cubs into a matchup with Bryson Stott and the Philadelphia Phillies on Wednesday at 8:05 PM ET, in the second game of a three-game series at Wrigley Field.
+Brandon Marsh and the Philadelphia Phillies will take on Nico Hoerner and the Chicago Cubs at Wrigley Field in the final of a three-game series, Thursday at 8:05 PM ET.

-Oddsmakers list the Phillies as -125 favorites on the moneyline, while giving the underdog Cubs +105 moneyline odds to win.
-An 8-run total is set in this game.
+Bookmakers list the Phillies as -115 favorites on the moneyline, while giving the underdog Cubs -105 moneyline odds to win.
+The total is 9 runs for the contest.

 Rep your team with officially licensed Cubs gear!
 Head to Fanatics to find jerseys, shirts, and much more.